 - 11 Suggestions, Contraindications, Interactions, Side-effects, and Warnings

 - 12 Pharmacies Making Mahamanjishthadyarishta

-Mahamanjishthadyarishta is an Ayurvedic medicine containing Manjishtha, Musta, Kutaj, Giloy, Daru haridra, Murwa mool, Rakta Chandan, Anant Mool, Neem-twak, Sariva, Bharangi, Trifala, Kutki, Khadir, Dhai Ke Phool, Vidanga, Shatavari, Jaggery (Gud) etc. This medicine is excellent blood purifier and indicated in treating various skin diseases such as pimples, boils, eczema, leprosy, syphilis, Elephantiasis and obesity.
+Mahamanjishthadyarishta is an Ayurvedic medicine containing Manjishtha, Musta, Kutaj, Giloy, Daru haridra, Murwa mool, Rakta Chandan, Anant Mool, Neem-twak, Sariva, Bharangi, Trifala, Kutki, Khadir, Dhai Ke Phool, Vidanga, Shatavari, Jaggery (Gud), etc. This medicine is an excellent blood purifier and indicated in treating various skin diseases such as pimples, boils, eczema, leprosy, syphilis, Elephantiasis, and obesity.